Skip to Content Skip to Navigation

 At AIRSAFE, we are always seeking ways to develop and improve as a business.

-That is why AIRSAFE is proud to announce that we have been certified as ISO 9001:2015, ISO 14001:2015 and ISO 45001: 2018 compliant.
+That is why AIRSAFE is proud to be certified as ISO 9001:2015, ISO 14001:2015 and ISO 45001: 2018 compliant.
 With these certificates, we meet international requirements for Quality Management (ISO 9001), Environmental Management (ISO 14001) and Occupational Health and Safety (ISO 45001).

-Over the past 12 months, AIRSAFE set itself the objective to develop an Integrated Management System for quality, environment and occupational health and safety.
+In 2019, AIRSAFE set itself the objective to develop an Integrated Management System for quality, environment and occupational health and safety.

 The certification was achieved by implementing an Integrated Management System across the company that matched the principles of each ISO standard.